Hyperbaric Chamber for Brain Injury: TBI Evidence, Protocols and What to Expect

 Frequently Asked Questions

-A: Yes.
-Research shows that even brain injuries from years ago can still benefit from hyperbaric oxygen therapy.
-The Boussi-Gross 2013 trial enrolled patients 1-5 years post-injury and found significant cognitive improvements that correlated with increased brain activity on SPECT imaging.
-Your brain retains neuroplasticity long after the initial injury.
+Yes.
+The Boussi-Gross 2013 trial enrolled patients 1 to 5 years post-injury and found significant cognitive improvements that correlated with increased brain activity on SPECT imaging.9 The brain retains neuroplasticity long after the initial injury, which is why chronic cases can still respond.

-A: Most studies show that improvements from HBOT can last months after sessions end.
-The Harch 2020 trial found improvements persisted at least 2 months post-treatment.
-Some patients do periodic sessions to maintain gains.
+Improvements can persist for months after sessions end.
+The Harch 2020 trial found gains that held at least 2 months post-treatment.10 Some patients do periodic maintenance sessions, though there is no standardized maintenance protocol.

-A: HBOT has been studied in children.
-A 2022 sham-controlled trial found significant cognitive and behavioral improvements in children aged 8-15 with post-concussion syndrome.6 Pediatric brain injury specialists should be involved in any decision.
+HBOT has been studied in children.
+A 2022 sham-controlled trial by Hadanny and colleagues found significant cognitive and behavioral improvements in children aged 8 to 15 with post-concussion syndrome.6 Pediatric brain injury specialists should be involved in any decision.

 Who Should Not Try HBOT